barksploit/ux-rockstar/README.md

 This module was designed to test our HTML5 and CSS3 knowledge and our ability to work under pressure.

-We were marked on how closely our version resembled the screenshot we were given at the start.
+We were marked on 4 different criteria -

+- W3C Validation (HTML5 & CSS3) and Semantics
+- Likeness to design provided
+- Code Structure
+- Folder Structure & Button Design

 ![alt text](https://github.com/barksploit/ux-rockstar/blob/master/screenshot.png?raw=true)